DexterNeuf/lyric-sheet/README.md

 ```bash
 npm start
 ```
-Go to localhost:3000 with a broswer with disable same orgin policy off help with that https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome?page=1&tab=votes#tab-top
+Go to localhost:3000 with a broswer with disable same orgin policy off.
+Help with that:
+https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome?page=1&tab=votes#tab-top

 For Windows: